edwardtaylor/edwardtaylor.github.io/source/_posts/2013-09-03-bounded-contexts.markdown

 > "Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius -- and a lot of courage -- to move in the opposite direction." - Albert Einstein

-Complexity is the true archnemesis of software development and Bounded Contexts are another weapon we can use to keep our applications simple and maintainable.
+Complexity is the true arch-nemesis of software development and Bounded Contexts are another weapon we can use to keep our applications simple and maintainable.
 Drawing these clear boundaries allows us to deploy/scale to the specific needs of each domain.
 Each Bounded Context can pick the technologies and architecture best suited for their domain.
 There are several BCs where a simple CRUD application will suffice while others may require different approaches.
-In the end, the constaints imposed by Bounded Context add incrediable amounts of flexability and freedom to choose the best solution for a given domain.
+In the end, the constraints imposed by Bounded Context add incredible amounts of flexibility and freedom to choose the best solution for a given domain.

 Resources: